onethawt/idaplugins-list/README.md

 * [Adobe Flash disassembler](https://hex-rays.com/contests/2009/SWF/ReadMe.txt): The 2 plugins present in this archive will enable IDA to parse SWF files, load all SWF tags as segments for fast search and retrieval, parse all tags that can potentially contain ActionScript2 code, discover all such code(a dedicated processor module has been written for it) and even name the event functions acording to event handled in it (eg. OnInitialize).
 [Download](https://hex-rays.com/contests/2009/SWF/swf.zip)

+* [BinNavi](https://github.com/google/binnavi): BinNavi is a binary analysis IDE - an environment that allows users to inspect, navigate, edit, and annotate control-flow-graphs of disassembled code, do the same for the callgraph of the executable, collect and combine execution traces, and generally keep track of analysis results among a group of analysts.

 * [Bin Sourcerer](https://github.com/BinSigma/BinSourcerer): BinSourcerer (a.k.a RE-Source Online) is an assembly to source code matching framework for binary auditing and malware analysis.

 * [collabREate](http://www.idabook.com/collabreate/): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.